Tbalta/ckc/roadmap.md

 Variable declaration should be supported.

+the expression inside the return statetement should be the value returned by the function.

 ## Glossary
 expression: a line that has a value.
 statement: a line that doesn't have a value.